hilallkum/hilallkum/README.md

-# Hi, I'm Hilal Kum!
+# Hi there, it's Hilal!
-- 🚀 MSc in Artificial Intelligence @ National College of Ireland based Dublin.
+- 🚀 MSc in Artificial Intelligence @ National College of Ireland based Dublin
-- 👩🏼‍💻 I have 2 years of experience as a data analyst at ING Türkiye.
+- 👩🏼‍💻 2 years of experience as a data analyst @ ING Türkiye
-- You can find the assignments/projects I've been doing during the learning process and my study notes on my GitHub account.
+- You can find the assignments/projects I've been doing during the learning process and my study notes on my GitHub account
-- I am always open to your suggestions, if you want to reach me from my social media accounts, you can click on the boxes below.
+- I am always open to your suggestions, if you want to reach me from my social media accounts, you can click on the boxes below